Ussuri brown bear

-Appearance
+Description

-It is very similar to the Kamchatka brown bear, though it has a more-elongated skull, a less-elevated forehead, somewhat-longer nasal bones and less-separated zygomatic arches, and is somewhat darker in color, with some individuals being completely black, which once led to the now-refuted speculation that black individuals were hybrids of brown bears and Asian black bears.
+It is very similar in appearance to the Kamchatka brown bear, though it has a more elongated skull, a less elevated forehead, somewhat longer nasal bones and less separated zygomatic arches, and is somewhat darker in color, with some individuals being completely black, which once led to the now-refuted speculation that black individuals were hybrids of brown bears and Asian black bears.
 Adult males have skulls measuring on average 38.7 cm long and 23.5 cm wide.
 They can occasionally reach greater sizes than their Kamchatkan counterparts; the largest skull measured by Sergej Ognew (1931) was only slightly smaller than that of the largest Kodiak bear (the largest subspecies of brown bears) on record at the time.

+Brown bears found in Hokkaido are typically 200 kg to 300 kg, but a particularly large specimen of 400 kg was captured in 2015.
+Brown bears found in Kamchatka are much larger, according to the Russian literature, at 450 kg to 550 kg; however, this is not supported by Russian hunting records.

 Behaviour and biology

 Dietary habits

 Although the diet of an Ussuri brown bear is mainly vegetarian, being a large predator it is able to kill any prey in its habitat.
 In Sikhote Alin, Ussuri brown bears den mostly in burrows excavated into hillsides, though they, on rare occasions, den in rock outcroppings or build ground nests.
 These brown bears rarely encounter Ussuri black bears, as they den at higher elevations and on steeper slopes than the latter species.
 They may, on rare occasions, attack their smaller black relatives.

-In middle Sakhalin in spring, brown bears feed on the previous year's red bilberry, ants, and flotsam, and at the end of the season, they concentrate on the shoots and rhizomes of tall grasses.
-On the southern part of the island, they feed primarily on flotsam, as well as insects and maple twigs.
+In middle Sakhalin in spring, brown bears feed on the previous year's red bilberry, ants, and marine carrion, and at the end of the season, they concentrate on the shoots and rhizomes of tall grasses.
+On the southern part of the island, they feed primarily on marine carrion, as well as insects and maple twigs.
 In springtime in Sikhote Alin, they feed on acorns, Manchurian walnuts, and Korean nut pine seeds.
 In times of scarcity, in addition to bilberries and nuts, they feed on larvae, wood-boring ants, and lily roots.
 In early summer, they strip bark from white-barked fir trees and feed on the cambium and sap.
 They also eat berries from honeysuckle, yew, Amur grape, and buckthorn.
 In southern Sakhalin, their summer diet consists of currants and chokeberries.
-In August n the middle part of the island, fish comprise 28% of their diet.
+In August on the middle part of the island, fish comprise 28% of their diet.